 or personnel database. (p.
 7)

 Instead: Attribute Based Access Control (ABAC) is an access control methodology based on evaluating the attributes of the subject, resource, actions, and environment according to rules and/or policies.
-An ABAC policy specifies which attributes are needed to authorize access to a resource.
+An ABAC policy specifies which attribute values are needed to authorize access to a resource.
 Subject attributes may be provided by the subject as part of the access request or discovered by the access control engine based on relationships it has with attribute sources such as a directory or personnel database.
-Resource, action, and environment attributes can be parsed from the request or inferred by policy enforcement points at the time of the request.
+Resource, action, and environment attributes can be parsed from the request, obtained from other authoritative sources or inferred by policy enforcement points at the time of the request.

 -----